gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 these options when seeking optimal performance, and must take care that the ranks you create can have all of their OpenMP threads run on the same socket.
-The number of ranks must be a multiple of the number of sockets, and the number of cores per node must be a multiple of the number of threads per rank.
+The number of ranks should be a multiple of the number of sockets, and the number of cores per node should be a multiple of the number of threads per rank.

 ::